xdotli/BrowserGym/webarena/README.md

 2. If still encountering any package missing after steps before, install the package by yourself.
 (The whole requirements.txt will be added in the future.)

 ## Dev
+The current agent codes are in /home/ytliu/github/BrowserGym/webarena/agents/legacy.
+### Modifying prompts
+Prompts of the agent are located in /home/ytliu/github/BrowserGym/webarena/agents/legacy/dynamic_prompting.py.
+Modifying the corresponding part as you need.

 ### Augment action space
 In BrowserGym, actions outputted by the model are in the format of a function call. e.g. click(123).
 The definition of the action functions are in core/action/functions.py.